Nuvve (NASDAQ:NVVE) CEO Gregory Poilasne Sells 100,000 Shares of Stock

 Nuvve Holding Corp.
-(NASDAQ:NVVE – Get Free Report) CEO Gregory Poilasne sold 100,000 shares of the business’s stock in a transaction dated Friday, November 28th.
-The stock was sold at an average price of $0.24, for a total transaction of $24,000.00.
-Following the sale, the chief executive officer owned 1,456,475 shares in the company, valued at $349,554.
-This trade represents a 6.42% decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+(NASDAQ:NVVE – Get Free Report) CEO Gregory Poilasne sold 100,000 shares of the stock in a transaction on Wednesday, November 26th.
+The stock was sold at an average price of $0.27, for a total transaction of $27,000.00.
+Following the completion of the transaction, the chief executive officer directly owned 1,556,475 shares in the company, valued at $420,248.25.
+The trade was a 6.04% decrease in their position.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Gregory Poilasne also recently made the following trade(s):

-A number of research analysts recently issued reports on NVVE shares.
-Wall Street Zen lowered Nuvve from a “hold” rating to a “sell” rating in a report on Saturday, August 16th.
-Weiss Ratings reaffirmed a “sell (e+)” rating on shares of Nuvve in a research report on Wednesday, October 8th.
-One investment analyst has rated the stock with a Sell rating, According to MarketBeat, the company has an average rating of “Sell”.
+A number of research analysts have commented on the stock.
+Weiss Ratings reiterated a “sell (e+)” rating on shares of Nuvve in a research report on Wednesday, October 8th.
+Wall Street Zen lowered shares of Nuvve from a “hold” rating to a “sell” rating in a report on Saturday, August 16th.
+One research analyst has rated the stock with a Sell rating, According to MarketBeat, the stock currently has a consensus rating of “Sell”.

 Read Our Latest Research Report on Nuvve